kenvunz/phonegap-facebook-plugin/README.md

 ### Add the Cordova Facebook Plugin

-1. Locate the **plugins** section of your Project Navigator and create a group "ios".
+1. Locate the **Plugins** section of your Project Navigator and create a group "FacebookConnect".
 Make sure it is added as a "group" (yellow folder)
-2. From the **Cordova Facebook Plugin** folder copy FacebookConnectPlugin.h and FacebookConnectPlugin.m from the **src** folder into the new group "ios".
+2. From the **Cordova Facebook Plugin** folder copy FacebookConnectPlugin.h and FacebookConnectPlugin.m from the **src** folder into the new group "FacebookConnect".
 3. Find the `config.xml` file in the project navigator and add a new entry as a child to the plugin tag:

   ```xml